 The Speir family fortune was derived from Groves, Speir and Company.

-Following his Death in 1922 it was purchased by the Maitland Gardner family in 1924
+Following his Death in 1922 the castle was purchased by the Maitland Gardner family in 1924

 Colin Maitland Gardner sold the Castle, Mansion House and portion of land to Ms Tracey Horton in 2019.